yunwilliamyu/quartz/README.md

 	a detrimental effect on speed.

 	[mem_option] specifies the memory mode that should be used.
-If set to '0', will use low-memory mode (<40GB); any other option will use high- memory-mode, which requires ~64GB of RAM.
+If set to '0', will use low-memory mode (<40GB); setting to '1' will use high- memory-mode, which requires ~64GB of RAM.
 However, note that because of the way the kernel handles disk caching and swap space, you should not use high memory mode if you have only 64GB of RAM unless you also disable swap.
 To run